chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	12. The file '12-file_type' contains a script that prints the type of the file named "iamafile" .

 	13. The "13-symbolic_link" file contains a script that creates a symbolic link to /bin/ls.

+	14. The file '14-copy_html' contains a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent 			of the working directory.